okteto/blog-proposals/building-a-go-api-and-deploying-on-okteto/index.md

 )
 ```

 Gorilla mux would handle our router and incoming requests.
-Back in our ***main.go*** file, add these lines of code for the routes
+Back in our `main.go` ******file, add these lines of code for the routes

-Next, we proceed to creating each route for each function and building the router function
+Next, we proceed to creating each route for each function and building the router function.

 ```go
 	// API routes